 Another category of damages covers the lost support and services of a loved one.
 In many cases, wrongful death may leave surviving family members without a source of income to cover their day-to-day necessities.
 Along with this form of compensation, family members may also seek to recover the future income that a deceased family member would have provided.

 While these recoverable damages will not resolve the pain of losing a loved one unexpectedly, they can help to ease some of the financial pressure that often follows a wrongful death.
-A lawyer can help you to account for these damages and any subsequent expenses when seeking to establish a value for your case.
+Our lawyers can help you to account for these damages and any subsequent expenses when seeking to establish a value for your case.

-Contact the Office of Bogin, Munns & Munns Today
+Contact Bogin, Munns & Munns Today for Help With Your Wrongful Death Case

-Handling an insurance claim or lawsuit after losing a family member to a negligent act is never easy, but a lawyer may help you move through the legal and financial steps involved in the process.
+Handling an insurance claim or lawsuit after losing a family member to a negligent act is never easy.
+A lawyer with our firm can help you move through the legal and financial steps involved in the process.

-A Leesburg wrongful death lawyer from Bogin, Munns & Munns can be there to support your family during such a challenging time.
-We understand the difficulties that you and your family are likely facing after losing your loved one.
+A Leesburg wrongful death lawyer from Bogin, Munns & Munns can support your family during such a challenging time.
+We understand the difficulties you and your family will likely face after losing your loved one.
 If you request our services, our team will commit to pursuing justice on your behalf.
-Call our office today at (352) 728-3773.
+Contact us today to schedule a free consultation.
+We can get started on your case for nothing upfront or out of pocket.

 Call or text 855-780-9986 or submit our Consultation Request form today